lucas-nelson-uiuc/python-training/python_training/topics/functions/README.md

 # Functions

+Defining and using functions to organize code and perform tasks.
+Understand function definitions, arguments and parameters, return values, and scope.

 ### Topics

+- Function Definitions

+- Arguments and Parameters

-- Code Quality
+- Return Values

-- Scope
+- Scope and Closure

 ### Resources